reoireopit/Stalcraft-3D-Models-Viewer/README.md

 ___

 # Usage:
-1. To run correctly, download the archive with all the files.
+1. To launch correctly, download the project folder from Github.
-2. Download the models folder and move it to the project folder.
+2. Download the folder named "models" with the models and move it to the project folder.

 - Link to download the models folder: [MediaFire](https://www.mediafire.com/folder/t7y0jrauyyyrk/models)